delanoe/purescript-gargantext/README.md

 ## Introduction

-Making sense of out text isn't actually that hard, but it does require a little background knowledge to understand.x
+Making sense of out text isn't actually that hard, but it does require a little background knowledge to understand.

 ### N-grams